minyandafna/minyandafna.github.io/_events/2018-09-19-yom-kippur.md

 Services are free, but a donation of $18 per day or $36 for both Rosh Hashana and Yom Kippur will help us defray the costs of space rental.

-If you would like to participate in the services, read Torah, or volunteer in any other way, please email highholidays@minyandafna.org.
+If you would like to participate in the services, read Torah, or volunteer in any other way, please email <a href="mailto:highholidays@minyandafna.org">highholidays@minyandafna.org</a>.